Sausage Cornbread Stuffed Mushrooms

 When we were making this mushroom recipe I actually thought of the best leftover idea!
 Got leftover Sausage Stuffing?
 Or actually, you can use any leftover stuffing recipe that you made, stuff it into mushroom caps and you’ve got an instant appetizer!

 You can also use our Pumpkin Cornbread in these stuffed mushrooms to amp up the fall flavor!
+As we mentioned before, you can leave out the sausage, too, if you need a vegetarian appetizer or side dish.
+Just swap the chicken broth out for vegetable broth when making the filling.

 Try Our Other Stuffed Mushroom Recipes!